gitty-what-gitty-who/synchronize/README.md

 ### 1. Unique user directory
 - Generates a unique user directory.
-- It combines the username, computer name, and a short SHA-1 hash of the user’s SID to ensure the directory name is unique.
+- It combines the username, computer name and a short SHA-1 hash of the user’s SID to ensure the directory name is unique.

 ### 2. Storage space validation
 - Before synchronization, the script checks the available storage space on the USB drive.